 Kids are more likely to show interest in listening to stories and remember the moral values of the story.
 The ant and dove story remains one of the famous stories for kids as it explains the value of helping each other in need.
 The story of the ant and the dove stands as a good example to teach children about helping their friends or elders.

 The Ant and the Dove Story

-On a summer morning, a thirsty ant travelled a large distance in search of a water source.
+On a summer morning, a thirsty ant traveled a large distance in search of a water source.
 It finally reached a river with water.
-The happy ant climbed on the rock and started drinking water.
+A happy ant climbed on the rock and started drinking water.
 While drinking, the ant slipped into the river and started shouting for help.
 A dove resting near the river bank on a tree saw the ant slipping into the river and immediately plucked the nearby leaf and threw it into the river.

 The ant managed to direct towards the leaf and climbed onto it.
 The leaf drifted towards the ground and the ant jumped onto the ground.
 The ant looked up towards the dove and thanked it for the help.

 On the same day, a bird-catcher was trying to trap the resting dove in his net.

 An ant saw the man fixing the net to trap the dove and guessed what he was going to do.
 The ant quickly bit him on the foot.
 The bird-catcher left the net and screamed in pain.
 The dove startled by the scream realized the situation and flew away immediately.